arkadeepg/Linux_Git_Shell/README.md

-# Shell
+# Linux and Git basics
-Repo for Shell scripting
+Repo for Linux, Git and Shell scripting